Secret Side Effects of Eating Strawberries, Say Dietitians

 Strawberries are a fruit, which means they boast numerous health benefits, but have you ever stopped to think about what actually happens to your body when you sip on a strawberry smoothie or toss some fresh strawberries on your morning yogurt?

 Not surprisingly, these vibrant red berries can do anything from improving your blood pressure to supporting good eye health, but for some, they might lead to an upset stomach.
-Read on to learn more about the side effects—both good and bad—associated with eating strawberries, and for more on how to eat healthy, don't miss 7 Healthiest Foods to Eat Right Now.
+Read on to learn more about the side effects—both good and bad—associated with eating strawberries, and for more on how to eat healthy, don't miss The #1 Best Juice to Drink Every Day, Says Science.

 Your skin may glow.